• Skip to primary navigation

 What is a User Story?

-But what do you call those chunks of functionality?
+But what do you call those chunks?

 But more often than not, people just go along with a term that’s become prevalent: “user story.”
-Most people don’t really care for the term “user story” (like “use case” before Agile came about) but hey, here and now, so be it.
+Most people don’t really care for the term “user story”—like “use case” before Agile came about.
+But hey, here and now, so be it.

 More about User Stories